barchart/common-node-js/README.md

-# barchart-common-node-js
+# @barchart/common-node-js
-## Common classes, utilities, and functions for exclusively for Node.js servers
+## Common classes, utilities, and functions for building Node.js servers

 This library can serve as the foundation for Node.js servers.